corazawaf/coraza.io/content/docs/reference/internals.md

 Once a rule is triggered, it will follow the following flow:

 1. Skip if this rule is removed for the current transaction
-2. Fill the ``RULE`` variable data which contain fields from the current rule
+2. Fill the ``RULE`` variable data which contains fields from the current rule
 3. Apply removed targets for this transaction
 4. Compile each ``variable``, normal, counters, negations and "always match"
-5. Apply transformations for each variable, match or multimatch
+5. Apply transformations for each variable, match or multi-match
 6. Execute the current operator for each variable
 7. Continue if there was any match
 8. Evaluate all non-disruptive actions